jdukes/hackercodecs/README.md

 The 'url' and 'entity' codecs were added as a quick way to encode and decode data for web hacking.

+'y' is a stripped down 'yenc' as used for NNTP.
+Headers and footers are not included, they will need to be handled elsewhere.

 As I run across, or am told about other obscure encoding methods I will continue to add to this library.